top of page

 In my being, there is something that resonates around the quick, lively fiddle tunes and the slow Celtic airs.
 They are encompassed with passion.
 Nevertheless, I like the classics and daily practice many genres of music.

-Having now been in the Maritimes for six years, I have performed at many events, usually solo or with another musician (another violinist or guitarist.)
+Having now lived in the Maritimes for many years, I have performed at many events, usually solo or with other musicians.
 I usually sing and play my violin.
 But I am also a pianist, and I am presently the pianist for the Caledonian Orchestra—a fun group that performs around the Maritimes.
-Presently I teach Celtic fiddle, viola, piano including piano-chording and accompanying, at the Truro Long & McQuade.
+Presently I teach fiddle/violin, viola, piano including piano-chording and accompanying, vocals and performance at the Truro Long & McQuade.

 bottom of page